 Student Accessibility Rights and Responsibilities

-The choice whether to self-identify as a student with a disability and/or use accommodations are personal decisions.
+The choice to self-identify as a student with a disability and/or use accommodations are personal decisions.
 It is the responsibility of the student to take the initiative to engage with Student Accessibility Services and then remain actively involved if the student needs accommodations.
-To decide whether to use accommodations, students are encouraged to contact the Coordinator of Student Accessibility Services to discuss how their disability impacts them and how equal access can then be provided.
+To discuss the use of accommodations, students are encouraged to contact the Coordinator of Student Accessibility Services to discuss how their disability impacts them and how equal access can then be provided.